 The electrical corporation must report qualifying changes to targets, objectives, and expenditures from its approved 2023-2025 Base WMP.
-Each change must be justified by a lessons learned, internal policy changes, new laws or regulations, or other explanations for the change.
+Each change must be justified by a lessons learned, internal policy changes, new laws or regulations, corrective actions resulting from Energy Safety's compliance process, or other explanations for the change.
 Thresholds for qualifying changes to targets, objectives, and expenditures are set forth below.